- 29 Jan 2025

 PDF

-Whatfix’s Product Analytics captures end-user information such as browser, operating system, device type, and more.
+Whatfix’s Product Analytics captures end-user information such as browser, operating system, and device type.
 These user properties enable you to drill down the data and get granular insights.

 Your title goes here